Stanford Acceptance Rate: Class of...

 |---|---|---|---|---|---|---|

-As a result, RD acceptance rates have been dropping year after year.
-The table below breaks down regular decision acceptance rates for each Ivy League school from the Class of 2024 to the Class of 2028:
+Early applicants have traditionally had higher acceptance rates than those who apply in the regular round, but that gap has been shrinking.
+The table below breaks down early acceptance rates for Ivy League schools from the Class of 2024 to the Class of 2029:

 UNIVERSITY | CLASS OF 2029 (2025) | CLASS OF 2028 (2024) | CLASS OF 2027 (2023) | CLASS OF 2026 (2022) | CLASS OF 2025 (2021) | CLASS OF 2024 (2020) |